UBC-MDS/Giant_Pumpkins_Weight_Prediction/README.md

 ## Usage

-For replicating the analysis and usage, clone this GitHub repository and run the following script in the `pumpkin` environment created.
+For replicating the analysis and usage, clone this GitHub repository, install dependencies for creating the environment as stated above and run the following scripts in the `pumpkin` environment created.
 You may run the following commands at the root directory of the cloned repository folder.

-    conda activate pumpkin
+#### Option 1: This approach ensures a cleaned directory post reviewing the results.

+This approach generates the report through `make` and helps cleaning up all the related files generated in the process.
+Run the following commands in the Command line/ Terminal in the root directory of the project after activating the environment:

+To run all the scripts and generate the final report, run the `Makefile` through the following command:

+    make all

+To clean up the files generated and reinstate to the initial cloned state, run the following command in the Command Line/ Terminal:

+    make clean

+#### Option 2: This approach is an alternative to `make` :

+This approach runs all the scripts to create the files and the final report.
+Make sure to activate the `pumpkin` environment.

     bash run_all.sh

+#### Option 3: This approach runs individual scripts in case the above do not run:

+    # Download raw data
+    python src/script/download_data.py --url="https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2021/2021-10-19/pumpkins.csv" --out_file="data/raw/pumpkins.csv"

+    # Clean data and split the data into train/test set
+    python src/script/clean_split_train_test.py --file="data/raw/pumpkins.csv" --out_dir="data/processed"

+    # Perform exploratory data anlysis
+    python src/script/eda.py --file="data/processed/pumpkins_train.csv" --out_dir="doc/result"

+    # Perform data preprocessing and tune regression model
+    python src/script/preprocessor_model.py --file="data/processed/pumpkins_train.csv" --out_dir="doc/result"

+    # Evalate the model with test result
+    python src/script/evaluate.py --file='data/processed/pumpkins_test.csv' --object_file='doc/result/model.pickle' --out_dir='doc/result'

+    # Render final report
+    Rscript -e "rmarkdown::render('doc/pumpkin.Rmd')"

+All of the above options create the files along with the final report file `pumpkin.html`, which rests in the `doc` directory of this project.
+To open the final report html file directly, run the following command in the Command Line/ Terminal:

+    open doc/pumpkin.html

 ## References